StoneStepsInc/fit/README.md

   * `scan_id` `INTEGER NOT NULL`

     A scan record identifier.
-This field should not be used when joining to the `versions` table.

-  * `file_id` `INTEGER NOT NULL`

-    A file record identifier.

   * `version_id` `INTEGER NOT NULL`

-    A version record identifier.
-This field should be used when joining to the `versions` table.
+    A file version record identifier.

 This table represents the set of files scanned in a single `fit` run.